vj-1988/Kaggle/Titanic/Readme.md

+# Machine learning and neural network based model for predicting survival in titanic

-# Contains python scripts used in this competition [Titanic: machine learning from disaster] (https://www.kaggle.com/c/titanic)
+## Contains python scripts used in this competition [Titanic: machine learning from disaster] (https://www.kaggle.com/c/titanic)

 There are two different approaches used to predict the survival on Titanic.